codingmiracle/Driver/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a support library for C Console applications!
+This is a support library for the EL Robot
 <br /> You can:
-* control text color
+* drive at a speed
-* control text position
+* use IR-distance-sensor
-* get current position
+* get line-follow support
-* get easy keyboard input
+* control the LEDs
-* ideal for console games and 1st Class projects
+* output on a LCD-display

 <h4 style="display: inline-block">Created by:</h4>
 OE3KUW: https://github.com/OE3KUW